Confessions of a Late Bloomer

 After that I spent three wonderful months trekking in Bhutan and Nepal in 2008, followed by four months more in Nepal and Northern India in 2014.
 I couldn’t be happier.
 My many trips to Africa, South America, Europe and Asia were the fulfillment of my childhood dreams, and I am anxious at 72 to go back and do plenty more if we ever conquer the pandemic.

-I hope this blog post will give some hope to parents with children who have struggled in school or at work for years.
-If a child of yours is bright but underachieving, be patient.
-Even if they continue to fail, don’t give up on them.
-If they have the drive and the capacity to succeed there is still a good chance they will finally blossom and find the joy and satisfaction I have been fortunate enough to experience.
+I hope these stories give hope to parents with children who have struggled in school—children who are bright but underachieving.
+If they have the drive and the capacity, there is still a good chance they will blossom and find the joy and satisfaction that I have been fortunate enough to experience throughout my many journeys.

 Fully bloomed in the Zanskar Mountains of Northern India (2014)